UPDATED NOTICE REGARDING COVID-19 at March 20th 2021

 Having examined the various risks it is clear that it is important to reduce the numbers of people mixing while waiting for appointments of medications.
 As such we have instituted the following rules with immediate effect:

-• When you arrive for your appointment please come to our reception window located at the side of the building to check-in.
-When we are ready to see you a vet/nurse will come out to you.
+- When you arrive for your appointment please come to our reception window located at the side of the building to check-in – please note which car park space you are in and let the staff know.
+When we are ready to see you a vet/nurse will come out to you so please remain by your car.
 Your pet will be taken from you and taken inside for assessment – the vet will either speak with you outside or by phone to discuss your concerns regarding their health.

 To conclude – we will get through this.
 The steps our government is taking and the advice being given is excellent and is based on the best scientific information available, so please do what we are advised by those who know.